XBC committee members

 Jean Hilder has been in Spain and living in Jesús Pobre for more than 20 years.
 Formerly a physicist, she has always loved books.

-After winning a scholarship to the Slade School of Fine Art, Rod Davis (Graphic & tech support) started his design company, winning many creative awards.
+After winning a scholarship to the Slade School of Fine Art, Rod started his creative company which won many awards over the years in the UK, Europe and the USA.
 In 1996 he upped sticks and made his home in Javeá and joined the Book Circle a few years later.
 He now lives happily with his Brazilian wife in the centro histórico, where he enjoys his loves of cooking, painting and scribbling a few words.